MuntasirFahim/MuntasirFahim.github.io/README.md

 3. Diet data trackers<br>

 **- Advantage for the pharmaceutical sector**<br>
-It is important to understand that the pharmaceutical industry must engage in continuous research and provide evidence of the efficacy of its drugs.
+It is essential to have an understanding that the pharmaceutical sector is required to participate in ongoing research and present proof of the effectiveness of the medications that it produces.
 Through the use of medication and mHealth, it is possible to analyze the evolution of the disease with better precision.
 So, once the drug has been tested and approved, these apps can be used to keep an eye on health.

 **- Reduced chances of misdiagnosis**<br>
 When clinicians manually manage patient records, they are susceptible to diagnostic errors.
 Without mHealth software, it is simple to omit data, confuse patient histories, or lose vital documents.
 Such mistakes may lead to a misdiagnosis.
 Each year, 12 million people in the United States are affected by diagnostic errors.
 As a result of the complications, between 40,000 and 80,000 of them die.
 Due to the fact that mHealth software records all communications, prescriptions, and treatment alternatives, it reduces the likelihood of diagnostic errors.
 Providers of healthcare services can provide patients with data-driven care while also protecting themselves against malpractice claims.<br>